x-Lanceman-x/BTechCampaignTools/README.md

 * Support for Regular Military Commands
 * Hire a DropShip and upgrade its bays
 * Hiring Hall bonuses
-* The Deployment Area now allows you to "Complete" a deloyment, recording the results to the ledger and disbursing combat bonuses and Named Pilot pay
+* The Deployment Area now allows you to "Complete" a deployment, recording the results to the ledger and disbursing combat bonuses and Named Pilot pay
-* New Support Costs tab calculator to support Battlefield Loss Compenstation rules changes
+* New Support Costs tab calculator to support Battlefield Loss Compensation rules changes

  Quality of Life Improvements:

  * Easily do monthly expenses and travel costs with two new buttons on the Monthly Ledger that takes into account your contract terms and if your unit is at a Hiring Hall
  * A new Verbose Mode option increases the detail recorded in the ledger when Support Cost purchases are made

-  Note: if loading a force from the Hinterlands only version, any pilots will be converted to temporary Named Pilots.
+ Note: if loading a force from the Hinterlands only version, any pilots will be converted to Temporary Named Pilots

+A final Hinterlands only version has been archived at: https://github.com/x-Lanceman-x/BTechCampaignTools/blob/main/docs/Legacy%20Versions/CCMercsContractSheet(Final%20Hinterlands%20Only).html